+[Music]

-[Department of Music] Along with being related to human sensitivity, music is a sophisticated intellectual and social activity, and is deeply rooted in human behavior.
-The Department of Music is especially suited to individuals who have the broad desire for both thorough study and actual practice.
+Along with being related to human sensitivity, music is a sophisticated intellectual and social activity, and is deeply rooted in human behavior.
+The special program is especially suited to individuals who have the broad desire for both thorough study and actual practice.
 All of the subjects that you learn in high school are important, but you should get a particularly solid grasp not only of music, but of English and world history as well.

-First round: The combined total of the applicant's scores on the National Center Test for University Admissions and the University's individual academic achievement tests is used to determine whether she has passed that round.
+The combined total of the applicant's scores on the National Center Test for University Admissions and the University's individual academic achievement tests is used to determine whether she has passed that round.
 However, the average score of all subjects in the practical examination must be at least 60% to pass.

-Second round: The applicant's score on the National Center Test for University Admissions is used to determine whether she has passed that round.
+The applicant's score on the National Center Test for University Admissions is used to determine whether she has passed that round.
 However, the average score of all subjects in the practical examination must be at least 60% to pass.